Call US

-Ether (Etheromania) Addiction: Symptoms, Effect, Diagnosis, and Treatment
+Ether (Etheromania) Addiction: Symptoms, Effects, Diagnosis, and Treatment

-The effects of ether addiction include short-term effects like mood swings and impaired coordination, while long-term effects include memory loss, organ damage, and emotional instability.
-According to a study by Krenz et al. (2003), titled “Ether: A Forgotten Addiction,” many chronic ether users experience significant health deterioration, including physical and psychological complications, over time.
+The main effects of ether addiction include short-term issues like mood swings and impaired coordination, while long-term effects involve memory loss, organ damage, and emotional instability.

 What is Ether (Etheromania) Addiction?